Excluded activities: dealing in land, in commodities or futures or in shares, securities or other financial instruments

 The dictionary meanings of ‘commodities’ and ‘goods’ are rather similar, but it can be inferred from the use of the words in adjacent paragraphs that they are intended to have distinct meanings here.
 The distinction is most easily conveyed by means of an example; sugar is a commodity, but a bag of sugar is goods.

 Dealing in commodities covers any dealing done on a commodities market.
-Inspectors should not contend that dealing done in any other way comes under this heading without first consulting CTIAA (CT Structure, Incentives & Reliefs team).
+Inspectors should not contend that dealing done in any other way comes under this heading without first consulting CT Innovation and Growth team (CT I&G).
 A manufacturing trade in which a ‘commodity’ is used in the manufacturing process is not regarded as disqualified merely because the company carrying it on buys in the commodity markets and has dealings in the futures markets to even out price fluctuations.